-Stadium and Locker Room for Thouars City / Thibaudeau Architecte
+Stadium and Locker Room for Thouars City / Thibaudeau Architecte + Tocrault & Dupuy Architectes

 -

-Architects: Thibaudeau Architecte
+Architects: Thibaudeau Architecte, Tocrault & Dupuy Architectes

 - Area: 680 m²